Tanya Branning: Reception

+For her role as Tanya, Joyner was nominated for "Best Newcomer" at the 2007 Inside Soap Awards.
 Joyner won the 'Most Popular Actress' award at the Digital Spy Soap Awards in 2008 for the part of Tanya and also went on to win 'Best Dramatic Performance' at the 2008 British Soap Awards and made the final four in the 'Best Actress' category.
 Joyner was nominated for the "best actress" award at the All About Soap Awards in 2012 and later won the award.
 In 2012, Joyner and Wood won the Best On-Screen Partnership category at the British Soap Awards.
 On Digital Spy's 2012 end of year reader poll, Joyner was nominated for "Best Female Soap Actor" and came fourth with 13.4% of the vote.

 The character has been pivotal in the transformation of EastEnders.
 Christmas Day 2007 saw Tanya discover husband Max and stepdaughter-in-law Stacey's affair and was watched by 14.3 million viewers, making it the highest rated EastEnders episode in three years and the highest rated television broadcast of 2007.
 In March 2008 viewers watched Tanya bury husband Max alive.
 This was the most watched EastEnders episode of 2008 and the episode received 116 complaints from viewers.

 The UK communications regulator Ofcom later found that the episodes depicting the storyline were in breach of the 2005 Broadcasting Code.
 They contravened the rules regarding protection of children by appropriate scheduling, appropriate depiction of violence before the 9 p.m. watershed and appropriate depiction of potentially offensive content.